Thank you to all the Big Drawers who joined us to bring the world’s largest drawing festival back to Japan – we did it!!

 On Sunday October 28th 2018, on a bright and sunny autumn afternoon, we gathered at Yoyogi Park Tokyo to celebrate The Big Draw Festival.

-On the other side of the world, in the UK, our fellow Big Drawers and partners for this year’s Big Draw, gathered at Ruskin Land in Bewdley:
+On the other side of the world, in the UK, our partners and fellow Big Drawers led by artist, Hilary Baker, gathered at Ruskin Land in Bewdley!

 Our Big Draw 2018 Video!